Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to score more than 48 points in two games this season.
+- Minnesota and its opponents have combined to score more than 48 points in two games this season.

-- The two teams combine to score 56.3 points per game, 8.3 more than the over/under in this contest.
+- The combined points per game average of the two teams, 56.3, is 8.3 points above Saturday's over/under.

-- This contest's total is 10.5 points greater than the 37.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 37.5 points per game, 10.5 fewer than this contest's over/under.

-- The average total in Cornhuskers games this season is 54.8, 6.8 points above Saturday's over/under of 48.
+- Cornhuskers games this season feature an average total of 54.8 points, a number 6.8 points higher than Saturday's over/under.

 - The 53.3 PPG average total in Golden Gophers games this season is 5.3 points more than this game's over/under.